Pros and cons of different robotics solutions for order fulfillment

 Cons:

 • High upfront costs: cube systems require high upfront capital investment to build the grid and supporting infrastructure.
-They also require special totes which are 3-5x more expensive than standard totes.
+They also typically require special totes.

 • Limited flexibility: while cube storage is more modular than shuttle, it still requires a fixed structure that cannot be easily reconfigured, moved or expanded.
-In addition, cube storage has strict flooring specifications which may require additional investment in the warehouse.
+In addition, cube storage has strict floor flatness requirements which may require additional investment in the warehouse, especially for brownfield facilities.

 • Low throughput (for items stored at the bottom of the cube): to access totes at the bottom of the cube, the robots first need to “dig” out the totes above them, which slows down the retrieval process and throughput.